SaundersEddie/budget-progressif/README.md

 ## Description

 A small web based budget tracker that will work both online and offline.
-If the user goes offline during use, the app will automatically update when an online status is deteched.
+If the user goes offline during use, the app will automatically update when an online status is detected.

 ## Table of Contents